 (1) Subject to the performance conditions being met, Mr. Petersohn's 2019 Operating Margin Transformation Incentive Plan PRSU Awards may potentially also vest given executive is employed during the applicable performance period during which performance conditions are met.

-All amounts for Mr. Petersohn have been converted from Euros to U.S. dollars using the average conversion rate of Euros to U.S. dollars for the relevant year.
+All amounts for Mr. Petersohn have been converted from Euros to U.S. dollars using the rate of \$1.137 to €1.